stephenshank/coronavirus-visualization/README.md

 In an environment with SASS support:

 ```
-import { render_fubar } from "coronavirus-visualization";
+import { render_meme } from "coronavirus-visualization";
 import "coronavirus-visualization/styles.scss";

-render_fubar(
-	"/path/to/fubar/json",
+render_meme(
+	"/path/to/meme/json",
 	"/path/to/full/fasta",
+	"/path/to/base/fasta",
 	"/path/to/pdb/file",
-	"/path/to/index/map",
 	"dom_element_id"
 )
 ```

-See `fubar-library-consumer` for a minimal working example.
+See `library-consumer` for a minimal working example.

 ### Pipeline